Köýtendag District: History

 Formed in August 1926 as Charshangi in the then-region of Kerkin, it came under direct control of the Turkmen SSR government in November 1930, when the aforementioned district was abolished.
 The region was restored back in February 1933, of which this district was once again a part of.
-In November 1939, it became part of the newly-formed region of Chardzhou (now Lebap).
+In November 1939, it became part of the newly formed region of Chardzhou (now Lebap).

 December 1943 saw the reincorporation of this district into the district of Kerkin, and in January 1947 this district became part of Chardzhou once again.

 This district was abolished in January 1963, but was reestablished in December 1964, of which it came under direct control of the central government of the Turkmen SSR at Ashgabat.
 When Chardzhou was reestablished again in 1970, it again became part of it.

-In 1992, this district was incorporated into the newly-formed Lebap region; its name was first renamed into its Turkmenized form, Çarşaňňy, before being renamed into Köýtendag, as it is known today.
+In 1992, this district was incorporated into the newly formed Lebap region; its name was first renamed into its Turkmenized form, Çarşaňňy, before being renamed into Köýtendag, as it is known today.

+On 9 November 2022, Döwletli District was dissolved and its territories were divided, some going to this district, and the rest including the town of Döwletli to Hojambaz District.
+Previously, on 28 November 2017, Beýik Türkmenbaşy District was dissolved, and its territories were included in Döwletli District.